prescience-data/php-cloaker/readme.md

 * Edit any geos or IP ranges you'd like to block as well.
 * Save the script and test your page!
 If you have installed correctly you may see a quick flash, then a redirect to your Bitly link.

+#### After installation

+After you install, you may need to ctrl-f5 your page to clear your browser cache and load the new javascript.

+Importantly however, you'll notice you can't get back to your site anymore because it's redirecting (obviously!).
+So to access your admin panel, add `/wp-admin` to the end of your url.

 ## Configuration

 Configuration variables can be found at the top of the `header.php` file.